Dear reader of ADxS.org, please excuse the disruption.

 • Pronounced avoidance behavior can lead to complete social isolation

-In this sense, social phobia, which is quite common in ADHD, could occur as a result of rejection sensitivity, which has already been described above as an original ADHD symptom.
+In this sense, social phobia, which is quite common in ADHD, could occur as a consequence of rejection sensitivity, which has already been described above as an original ADHD symptom.
 Since rejection sensitivity as an ADHD symptom can be remitted by treatment with ADHD medication, a social phobia that is a consequence of a pronounced rejection sensitivity should theoretically subside at the same time.
 We are not yet aware of any evidence for this.

 1. Bohus (2016): Mechanisms-Based Psychotherapy: on the Interaction of Psychobiology and Treatment Development